 These reports are available on the “Reports & Results” section of the website and in the Annual Report.

 The financial results are also communicated via RNS announcements as well as an accompanying financial presentation.
-Meetings for the financial analysts are held on the day of the results publications for half year and full year.
+Meetings for financial analysts are held on the days of the results publications.

-The Chief Executive conducts press interviews, both immediately following the results publications as well as in between results announcements.
-Senior management also participates in investor roadshows and meetings in between results announcements.
-Company participants in these meetings are typically the Chairman, Chief Executive, Chief Financial Officer and Head of Investor Relations.
+The Chief Executive Officer conducts press interviews, both immediately following the results publications as well as in between results announcements as appropriate.
+Senior management undertake investor meetings at results publication.
+Company participants in these meetings are typically the Chairman, Chief Executive Officer and Group Finance Director.

 The Board pays attention to the votes cast by the shareholders at the Annual General Meeting.
 In the event that a significant proportion (>20% including proxies) of independent votes were to be cast against a resolution at a General Meeting of the Company, the Board would explain any action it has taken or would take as a result of that vote.